allefeld/htcondor-matlab/README.md

 – The second column shows the last primary message.
 – The third column shows the last secondary message since the last primary message.
-– The fourth column shows the last entry from the HTCondor log.
+– The fourth column shows the last entry from the HTCondor log (excluding ‘image resize’ messages).

 The information is presented as text in the Command Window, or the terminal window if Matlab is used without GUI.
 This has the advantage that